hanabi/hanabi.github.io/README.md

 ### Part 1 - Initial Preparation

+- Do you know what a shell/terminal is?
+If not, watch a basic video on YouTube that explains how to run program in a shell, how to use the `cd` command to change directories, and so forth.
 - Download and install [Node.js](https://nodejs.org/en/) (if you don't already have it installed).
 Select the "Current" version instead of the "LTS" version.
   - This allows the [JavaScript](https://www.javascript.com/) programming language to run on your local computer.
 - Download and install [Python](https://www.python.org/downloads/) (if you don't already have it installed).
 Select the latest version.